prabeshadh/Hello-world/README.md

 # Hello-world
 Sample of a demo project
-I Love to play :football: :Basketball: :Cricket: :Music:
+I Love to play :football: :Burger: , :Pizza:, and :Music: